Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Decompositions of iterates and periodic curves

-\pr Let \( U \subset \operatorname{Rat}_m \) be an open subset such that every \( A \in U \) is simple and the conclusions of Theorem~\ref{lats}, Lemma~\ref{cor1}, and Corollary~\ref{c41} hold.
-In this case, \( A\in U \) is not a generalized Latt\`es map.
-Since a rational function is a generalized Latt\`es map if and only if some iterate is, it follows that \( A^{\circ r} \) is also not a generalized Latt\`es map.
+\pr Since the statement of the theorem holds for simple rational functions of degree \( m \geq 4 \) by Theorem~1.4 of~\cite{ite}, it remains to consider the cases \( m = 2 \) and \( m = 3 \).
+Let \( U \subset \operatorname{Rat}_m \) be an open subset such that every \( A \in U \) is simple and satisfies the conclusions of Theorem~\ref{lats}, Corollary~\ref{cor1}, and, in the case \( m = 2 \), Corollary~\ref{c41}.

+Since a rational function is a generalized Lattès map if and only if some iterate of it is (see \cite{ic}, Section~2.3), and \( A \in U \) is not a generalized Lattès map, it follows that \( A^{\circ r} \) is also not a generalized Lattès map.
 Hence, by Theorem~\ref{tt}, there exists a rational function \( Y \) such that